beratgdlk/backend-quiz/README.md

-# Backend Quiz 1-46 - live
+# Backend Quiz 1-46 - live netlify düzenlenecek

 A backend project designed to create and manage quizzes.
 This project focuses on building a functional backend architecture for quiz-related operations.